On the Origin of the Chinese Character Representing the Ancestor

 In Malaysia, the Chinese will usually pick the nearest weekends before April 5 to perform the act.
 Several rounds of grave gatherings are usually required because we tend to have many great grandparents, grandparents and/or parents, both patrilinearly or matrilinearly.

 About two weeks ago, I went to the graves of my great grandparents (Hong Longwang 洪隆往 and Xie Minniang 谢敏娘) in Bukit Kangkar.
-Both of my grandparents died on the same year.
+Both of my grandparents died in the same year.
 My great grandfather died on February 10, 1949 (己丑年正月十三日酉时), while his wife died approximately nine months later on October 23 (己丑年九月二日未时).
 Nobody knows when they were born as the birth dates are not engraved on the tombstones.
 And possibly neither of them did not know their birthdays.
 I was told that my great-grandfather was in his sixties when he died.
-He was once a cook to Tan Kah Kee (陈嘉庚) before he saved enough money to settle down in Muar with some rubber plantations, probably in the 1930s.
+He was once a cook to Tan Kah Kee (陈嘉庚, b.
+1874, d.
+1961) before he saved enough money to settle down in Muar with some rubber plantations, probably in the 1930s.

 The pictograph on the right is the word Qie (且), it means the ancestral tablets stylized in the form of human male external reproductive organ, that is, the penis.
 The word Zu, is therefore, a reminiscence of an ancient practice called phallic worship.
 Similar arguments purported to explain the two characters can also be found here.